K-ST: A Formal Executable Semantics of the Structured Text Language for PLCs: Introduction

-We validate K-ST by extracting 567 real-world ST code samples from Github and comparing their executions in our semantics against their executions under various commercial compilers (i.e., CODESYS, CX-Programmer, and GX Works2).
-We find that K-ST is sufficiently complete to support 509 of these programs (with 26,137 lines), missing only vendor-specific functions and hardware-related functions that we did not formalize; and it executes those programs correctly (i.e., producing the same outputs as the corresponding existing compiler).
+We validate K-ST by extracting 567 real-world ST code samples from GitHub and comparing their executions in our semantics against their executions resulting from various commercial compilers (i.e., CODESYS, CX-Programmer, and GX Works2).
+We find that K-ST is sufficiently complete to support 509 of these programs (consisting of 26,137 lines of code) and executes those programs correctly (i.e., producing the same outputs as the corresponding existing compiler), with the remaining programs only unsupported due to the use of certain vendor-specific or hardware-related functions that we did not yet formalize.
 Furthermore, to evaluate the utility of K-ST for testing ST compilers, we compared the executions of the 567 programs (and several mutants) under K-ST and OpenPLC~\cite{alves2014openplc}, a popular open source PLC program compiler.
 Through this semantics-based testing, we are able to uncover five bugs and nine functional defects in the OpenPLC compiler, all of them are previously unknown.
 Fig.~\ref{fig:workflow} summarises the high-level workflow of this process.

-In summary, we make three main contributions. \begin{itemize} \item We propose an executable formal reference semantics for ST; \item We collect a set of 567 complete ST program samples, and validate the correctness of our executable semantics by running those programs in the semantics and in existing compilers (CODESYS, CX-Programmer, and GX Works2), comparing the results. \item We test OpenPLC, an open source PLC program compiler, using our proposed semantics, and find five bugs and nine functional defects. \end{itemize}
+In summary, we make three main contributions. \begin{itemize} \item We propose an executable formal reference semantics for ST; \item We collect a set of 567 complete ST program samples, and validate the correctness of our executable semantics by running those programs in the semantics and via existing compilers (CODESYS, CX-Programmer, and GX Works2), comparing the results. \item We test OpenPLC, an open source PLC program compiler, using our proposed semantics, and find five bugs and nine functional defects. \end{itemize}

 The remaining part of this paper is organized as follows.
-Section 2 introduces the background of ST and the K-framework.
-The proposed executable operational semantics of ST formalized in $\mathbb{K}$ is introduced in Section 3.
-Section 4 shows some practical applications of formal semantics that we proposed.
-The evaluation results of the proposed semantics are introduced in Section 5.
-Section 6 concludes this work.
+Section~\ref{sec:background} introduces the background of ST and the $\mathbb{K}$ framework.
+The proposed executable operational semantics of ST formalized in $\mathbb{K}$ is introduced in Section~\ref{sec:kst}.
+Section~\ref{sec:applications} shows some practical applications of our formal semantics.
+The evaluation results of the proposed semantics are introduced in Section~\ref{sec:evaluation}.
+Section~\ref{sec:related_work} summarises some related work, and Section~\ref{sec:conclusion} concludes this work.